 If you are selling your manufactured home there are a few updates you can do to make your home sell faster and at a higher price.

 Through the years, I’ve been in many manufactured homes.
 I’m fortunate enough to live in one of the top states for manufactured home sells, after all!
 One trend that I’ve noticed is that many homeowners seem hesitant to change their home’s decor because they plan on selling it in the future.
-They still have the VOG paneling with blue and pink flowers that was popular in the 1980’s because they think changing it will reduce the home’s worth and while that is reasonable thinking, it’s not correct – updating a manufactured home’s decor doesn’t decrease the worth at all – it actually increases it!
+They still have the VOG paneling with blue and pink flowers that were popular in the 1980’s because they think to change it will reduce the home’s worth and while that is reasonable thinking, it’s not correct – updating a manufactured home’s decor doesn’t decrease the worth at all – it actually increases it!

 Home buyers expect updated homes – statistics prove that manufactured homes with modern updates sell faster than a home that hasn’t been updated at all.
-I’m not talking about full renovations or remodels, just simple updates like painting your walls, changing the floor covering, replacing the light fixtures, and other similar decor projects.
+I’m not talking about full renovations or remodels.
+Just simple updates like painting your walls, changing the floor covering, replacing the light fixtures, and other similar decor projects.

 Of course, if you are keeping your home original because you like it like that then you should not change a thing!
 Your home is your castle and should be a direct extension of your personal style.
 Don’t let me, or anyone else, make you think it’s wrong to keep your home original if that’s how you want it.
 Your home should be exactly how you want it!
 This article is only about those that are hesitant to update their home because they think it will lower the home’s selling price.

-Home buyer’s are using online real estate sites like mhbo.com, mhvillage.com, and Zillow to find their next home more than ever.
+Home buyers are using online real estate sites like mhbo.com, mhvillage.com, and Zillow to find their next home more than ever.
 A few photos displayed for each home listing is the only way for a potential buyer to judge whether your home’s listing could be their future home – you want every image to portray the fact that your home is well-maintained, modern, and ready to live in.

 Selling your manufactured home is all about first impressions.
 You can increase your chances of selling your home by making your home enticing and catch the potential buyers attention.
 Below are a few basic things that buyers look for most in a home.